xenophile127/dnd_game_tools/Readme.md

 * `0x64b14`: Title screen menu.
 The text "LOAD GAME" appears twice and something copies from the first occurrence for the submenu.
 * `0x63ef6`: The scroll at the end of the intro with text and the game logo.
 * `0x64e3a`: Title screen logo graphics.
+* `0x6bdc2`: Party defeated letter tiles.
+"YOURENTIREPARTYHASBEENDEFEATED" and so on.

 ## compress.py
 Compress a raw file.
 Attempts to vibe-code this were unsuccessful so it's a mix of my code with generated code.
 It does *not* produce output identical to the original for several reasons: